eLearning Creative Methods

 Captovate’s eLearn developer is familiar with the functional possibilities of Articulate to bring this approach to life.
 Below we have designed a game to demonstrate the capabilities of Articulate to deliver activity based learning.

-Click to try this memory game.
+Click to try this interactive driving simulation by Captovate.

 Assessment features